Robert Shields (diarist): Diary

+Diary excerpts

-Under the terms of the donation of his diary to Washington State University, the diary may not be read or subjected to an exact word count for 50 years from his death.
+Reporting at the time of his death stated that under the terms of the donation of his diary to Washington State University, the diary may not be read or subjected to an exact word count until 50 years from his death (i.e. in 2057).
+Shields said that it may not be read until both he and his wife died; she died in 2024 and the university began cataloging the collection that year.
 However, many excerpts have appeared, including the following: